TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 This is done keeping in mind some threads which do the IO (Input/Output) reads while the other threads can get scheduled by the operating system.
 However, increasing this number does not improve query performance.

 In case you start multiple TIBCO ComputeDB servers on a machine then:

-**Spark executor cores = N x physical cores per server** **Thread execution = 2N x physical cores thread of execution**
+*	**Spark executor cores = N x physical cores per server**
+*	**Thread execution = 2N x physical cores thread of execution**

-This can intensely impact thread scheduling and query performance.
-Also, the heap requirement for each server is constant that is 8/16 GB on larger virtual machines.
-In the case of off-heap storage, you can use the heap only for some execution and temporary buffers.
-If you have more servers per machine, more memory should be allocated to the heap and less for the off-heap actual storage of data.
+This can impact thread scheduling and query performance.
+Also, the heap requirement for each server is suggested to be 8/16 GB on larger virtual machines.
+In the case of off-heap storage, the heap is only used for some execution and temporary buffers.
+If you have more servers per machine, more percentage of actual memory would be allocated to the heap and less for the off-heap actual storage of data.
 This can also lead to more disk reads which further impacts the query performance.

+For example, on a machine with 64 GB RAM, you can allocate 8GB to the heap and 40 GB to off-heap.
+If you start 2 serves, then both the servers must have 8 GB heap.
+This will reduce the off-heap storage to 16 GB each.
+It will reduce the off-heap storage by 8 GB (40 GB-2*16 GB).

-Therefore, TIBCO recommends that you maintain only one server per machine so that the total number of threads and amount of memory allocated to the heap is minimum.
+Therefore, it is recommended that you maintain only one server per machine so that the total number of threads and amount of memory allocated to the heap is minimum.
 If more than one server is running on a machine, you can use the `spark.executor.cores` to override the number of cores per server.
 The cores should be divided accordingly and specified using the `spark.executor.cores` property.

 **Spark executor cores = 2 x total physical cores on a machine / No of servers per machine**

+!!!
+Note
+	We do not recommended to reduce the heap size even if you start multiple servers per machine.

 For example, for a cluster with 2 servers running on two different machines with 4 CPU cores each, a maximum number of tasks that can run concurrently is 16. </br>
 If a table has 16 partitions (buckets, for the row or column tables), a scan query on this table creates 16 tasks.
 This means, 16 tasks run concurrently and the last task runs when one of these 16 tasks has finished execution.